-- 5. Development should aim to re-enforce the distinctive character of the local historic environment as described in the local character appraisals, and identify and include opportunities for positive change. - 6.
-The distinctive character of the many Victorian and Edwardian properties is a defining characteristic of the neighbourhood area.
+- 5. Development should aim to re-enforce the distinctive character of the local historic environment as illustrated in the Character Appraisals and, where possible, identify and include opportunities for positive change.
+The many Victorian and Edwardian properties are a distinctive feature across all the Character Appraisals. - 6.
 New development should respond positively to its setting and where possible include references to the local context through detailing, appropriate use of materials, scale, height and massing.
-Overall designs should consider the character appraisal undertaken by the Neighbourhood Development Plan steering group) and clearly demonstrate how schemes enhance and add visual interest to the local area. - 7.
+Overall designs should demonstrate how schemes enhance and add visual interest to the local area. - 7.
 Contemporary, high quality designs may also be acceptable.
 New development proposals need not imitate earlier architectural periods or styles and could be the stimulus for the use of imaginative modern design using high quality traditional materials such as local brick in innovative ways.
-New buildings should follow a consistent design approach in the use of materials, fenestration and the roofline to the building.
-Materials should be chosen to complement the design of a development and add to the quality or character of the surrounding environment.
+Materials should be chosen to complement the design of a development and add to the quality or character of the surrounding environment. - 8.
+Large residential developments should incorporate age- and dementia-friendly features such as circular pathways in parks and open spaces, appropriate surfaces and street furniture and facilities for rest stops and social interaction.